janaagaard75/skoleglaede-nu-pung/README.md

 ## Running the App

 Start the local server.
-This will give you a QR code that you can scan using the Expo Client app on your mobile divice.
+This will give you a QR code that you can scan using the Expo Client app on your mobile device.

     yarn start